fpjohnston/TECO-64/doc/glossary.md

 **Global search**

 A type of search that continues through the entire input file until the specified characters are found.
-Successive pages of the file are read into the text buffer and then written out into the output file (if the string is not located).
+Successive pages of the file are read into the edit buffer and then written out into the output file (if the string is not located).
 Global searches in TECO are initiated via the N command.